Bad Credit Car Loans in 2025

 Credit scoreAverage new car APRAverage used car APR

-Source: State of the Automotive Finance Market Q1 2024
+Source: Experian’s State of the Automotive Finance Market Q3 2024

-How to get a bad credit car loan with LendingTree
+How to find a bad credit car loan with LendingTree

 1. Check your credit score.
 Get your credit score for free with LendingTree Spring.
-Plus, we’ll alert you when your credit score changes.
-Seeing that number tick up as you improve your credit might be the psychological boost you need to keep the ball rolling.
+Plus, we’ll give you tips on how to improve your credit (which will save you money on your car loan).

 2. Let LendingTree do the shopping.
-Take the hassle out of comparing rates and let LendingTree take the wheel.
-With one quick form, you could have offers from up to five lenders.
-Checking rates doesn’t hurt your credit score, and best of all, it’s free.
+Take the hassle out of comparing rates.
+With one quick form, you could have offers from up to five lenders from the nation’s largest lending network.
+Checking rates is free and doesn’t hurt your credit score.

 3. Compare and save.
 Once you have your offers, you can customize them to fit your budget.
-We’ll also show you how your rate compares with our marketplace average.
-If you like what you see, we’ll help you take the next steps so you can finalize your loan and snag your ride.
+If you like what you see, you’ll finalize your loan directly with your lender.

 loading image

-If a loan shows a range of possible APRs, pay attention to maximum, not the minimum.
-You’ll only qualify for minimum APRs if you have excellent credit.
+If a loan shows a range of possible rates, pay attention to the maximum, not the minimum.
+Borrowers with a bad credit history tend to qualify for rates on the high end of the range.

 You might have a high rate, but if you pay your car loan off fast, you can pay less overall interest.

-Lenders might not be willing to give you a big loan, so you might want to limit your search to used cars.
+Lenders may not be willing to give you a big loan, so consider limiting your search to used cars.

 Bad credit car loans often come with high documentation (or doc) fees.
 This can make a car look cheaper than it really is.
 Ask for the out-the-door price so you know exactly what to expect.